topherconley/optimize-it/README.md

 ### Visual Optimization
 Visualization is the quickest way to optimize IT detection with Massifquant in the XCMS suite.
 The strategies and methods detailed in:
-  + optimize-vis-massifquant.Rnw      (Source Code)
+  + optimize-vis-massifquant.Rnw      (source code)
-  + optimize-vis-massifquant.pdf      (Human readable version)
+  + optimize-vis-massifquant.pdf      (human readable version)

 show how to precisely visualize the effects of parameter variations on the IT detection results.
 The **mouse_data** and **figs** directories correspond to this analysis.